-\ Information as reported by manufacturers and other resources.
+^{} Information as reported by manufacturers and other resources

-\\ For a 1/8" thickness.
+^{} For a 1/8" thickness.
 You cannot "stack" horizontal still air to accumulate R-values; you must separate each layer of horizontal still air with another non-combustible material.

 When installed as an extended insert, the front edge of the air jacket will be installed flush with the fireplace facing.
-Otherwise the unit can be moved back as much as 2 1/4" (57 mm) or any position in between.
+Otherwise the unit can be moved back as much as 2" (51 mm) or any position in between.
 The position chosen will depend on your own preference for most installations, your current configuration, the compliance with the preceding installation instructions and compliance with the building code requirements.
 To determine the minimum and maximum projection of the insert, refer to table Data for floor protection calculation.

-Data for Floor Protection Calculation
+Data for Floor Protection Calculation Data IVI 1 1001 I I OLGGLIOII Calculation

-MAXIMUM EXTENDED Α B (Note 1) С D Е AIR JACKET INCHES Dimension of CAN: 18" USA: 16" 5 3/16" D = B - (A - C) 8 13/16" Flush MILLIMETRES the hearth extension CAN: 457 mm USA: 406 mm 132 mm D = B - (A - C) 224 mm with fireplace facing MINIMUM EXTENDED Α B (Note 1) с D Е AIR JACKET INCHES Dimension of CAN: 18" USA: 16" 2 15/16" D = B - (A - C) 11 1/16" Back from MILLIMETRES the hearth extension CAN: 457 mm USA: 406 mm 75 mm D = B - (A - C) 281 mm fireplace facing 2 1⁄4 (57mm)"
+MAXIMUM EXTENDED Α B (Note 1) С D E AIR JACKET INCHES Dimension of CAN: 18" USA: 16" 5" D = B - (A - C) 9" Flush MILLIMETRES the hearth extension CAN: 457 mm USA: 406 mm 128 mm D = B - (A - C) 228 mm with fireplace facing MINIMUM EXTENDED A B (Note 1) С D E AIR JACKET INCHES Dimension of CAN: 18" USA: 16" 3" D = B - (A - C) 11" Back from MILLIMETRES the hearth extension CAN: 457 mm USA: 406 mm 77 mm D = B - (A - C) 279 mm fireplace facing 2" (51 mm)